openlegend/core-rules/core/src/08-rewards/01-chapter-eight.md

 *Whether outfitted on a mecha unit or launched via a soldier's shoulder mount, this anti-air and anti-tank missle can stop just about anything.*

-Deadly 2, Expendable
+Deadly 2, Expendable, Weapon (Cannon)

 **Special**: This is an Extreme Ranged weapon with the Precise, Delayed Ready, Heavy, Area (15' cube) properties, and the Persistent Damage, Stunned, and Forced Move banes.
+The *expendable* property applies to the ammo.
+Every shot counts as a single extraordinary item.

 #### Rod of Fear